 Did you think that the “magical” transformations were over?
 Far from it!

-To turn a “silver” or “gold” ring back into a copper one, you need to immerse it in an acid (you might be able to find citric acid in your kitchen, for instance).
-As you may recall, the "silver" coating on your ring is just a layer of zinc covering the copper, and the "gold" is brass, which is a layer of mixed copper and zinc particles.
+To turn a “silver” or “gold” coin back into a copper one, you need to immerse it in an acid (you might be able to find citric acid in your kitchen, for instance).
+As you may recall, the "silver" coating on your coin is just a layer of zinc covering the copper, and the "gold" is brass, which is a layer of mixed copper and zinc particles.
 Acids will react with zinc, changing its form from metallic to ionic, and leave copper untouched.
-As a result, only pure copper will be left on the surface of the ring.
+As a result, only pure copper will be left on the surface of the coin.

 Try all the possible options and enjoy your new status as "alchemist: master of the Philosopher's Stone"!